 You can add and remove Favorites from the list.
-You can also import and export lists of Favorites, which could be useful for backup and recovery purposes, or to share the same Favorites among several units or user accounts.
+You can also import and export lists of Favorites, which could be useful for backup and recovery purposes, or to share the same Favorites among several units.

 Note: To have access to the same Favorites on several units, the corresponding applications must be available on all units.